BryanGabrielAtangana/ai_project_intelligent_taxi_system/README.md

 - **Battery management**: Taxis monitor their battery levels, recharge when needed, and avoid running out of power.
 - **Control center**: A control center assigns each taxi to a waiting passenger
 - **Passenger management**: Taxis pick up and drop off passengers dynamically based on availability.
-- **Charging Stations**: Strategically placed stations allow taxis to recharge their batteries.
+- **Charging stations**: Strategically placed stations allow taxis to recharge their batteries.
-- **Dynamic Obstacles**: Taxis adapt their paths in real-time to avoid obstacles.
+- **Dynamic obstacles**: Taxis adapt their paths in real-time to avoid obstacles.

 ## Performance Metrics